jijihohococo/ichi-orm/README.md

 ## Configuration Table Name

-In Ichi ORM, one model class which is extended "JiJiHoHoCoCo\IchiORM\Database\Model" abstract class is represented one table.
+In Ichi ORM, one model class which is extended <b>"JiJiHoHoCoCo\IchiORM\Database\Model"</b> abstract class is represented one table.

 In default, the table name of the model class will show according to the format below